Featured Psychology Students

 Ashley Fisch ’20

-"Through a psychology class at St. Joseph's College, I was able to be a volunteer at the Pilgrim Psychiatric Center, which was a very special opportunity.
+"Through a psychology class at St. Joseph's University, I was able to be a volunteer at the Pilgrim Psychiatric Center, which was a very special opportunity.
 I also had the chance to intern at a supervised visitation center, and I was hired at the end of the internship.
 None of this would have been possible without the help of the psychology department.
 The professors take the time to make sure you are prepared for graduate school and have all the necessary tools to get there.
 They provide seminars and workshops that help students understand all of their options after St. Joe's.

 Olivia Phillips ’20